MattFuaux/team-12-project/README.md

 The script runs the following steps:

-1. Checks out the `working-on-ubuntu` branch and pulls latest.
+1. Checks out the `main` branch and pulls latest.
 2. Restarts the `appgo` service.